simon-ament/Study/content/🚑 Software-Technik/03_requirements_design.md

 - **Inversion of Control:** The framework controls the program flow, calling user-defined code via predefined hooks or templates (Template Method Pattern), unlike libraries where user code is in charge
 - **Default Behavior:** Provides out-of-the-box functionality within a predefined structure, reducing setup effort (typically defined by invariant methods on abstract classes)
 - **Extensibility:** Supports structured extension via hooks, APIs, or subclassing, enabling developers to override or add functionality
-- **Non-Modifiable Core:** The framework’s internal code is fixed and extended through user code (e.g., plugins), not modified directly
+- **Non-Modifiable Core:** The framework’s internal code is fixed and extended through user code (e.g. plugins), not modified directly

 ## Software Product Lines
 A set of software-intensive systems that share a common, managed set of features satisfying the specific needs of a particular market segment or mission and that are developed from a common set of core assets in a prescribed way